 - Robust service level agreements and senior manager/director-level support for your programme

 We can also offer a fully managed service, in-house consultancy support to help you launch and manage your programme.
+You can read more about how our apprenticeships work on our Employers page and read case studies from some our partner-employers on our Testimonials page..

 Call Jonathan Bourne, our Managing Director, or our business development department on 0161 480 8171 or email firstname.lastname@example.org.
 We are always happy to meet you, without obligation, to run through your staff development and recruitment needs.